saltlab/DomCovery/README.md

 #### Publications

-DOM-Based Test Adequacy Criteria for Web Applications, under review.
+M. Mirzaaghaei and A. Mesbah, “DOM-based Test Adequacy Criteria for Web Applications”, in Proceedings of the International Symposium on Software Testing and Analysis (ISSTA), 2014, 11 pages, ACM.

 #### Experimental Data